lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 **Other Frog-Related Information**

 The folks at Lawrence Berkeley National Laboratory have an impressive Web site that features the frog used in this example.
 The site describes how the frog data was obtained and also permits users to create mpeg movies of the frog.
 There are also other datasets available.
-Further details on "The Whole Frog Project" can be found at http://www-itg.lbl.gov/Frog .
+Further details on "The Whole Frog Project" can be found at http://www-itg.lbl.gov/Frog.
 Also, the Stanford University Medical Media and Information Technologies (SUMMIT) group has on-going work using the Berkeley frog.
 They are early VTK users.
 Enjoy their *Virtual Creatures* project at: http://summit.stanford.edu/creatures.

 ## 12.3 Financial Visualization

 The application of 3D visualization techniques to financial data is relatively new.
 Historically, financial data has been represented using 2D plotting techniques such as line, scatter plots, bar charts, and pie charts.
-These techniques are especially well suited for the display of price and vol-ume information for stocks, bonds, and mutual funds.
+These techniques are especially well suited for the display of price and volume information for stocks, bonds, and mutual funds.
 Three-dimensional techniques are becoming more important due to the increased volume of information in recent years, and 3D graphics and visualization techniques are becoming interactive.
 Interactive rates mean that visualization can be applied to the day-to-day processing of data.
 Our belief is that this will allow deeper understanding of today's complex financial data and other more timely decisions.

 In this example we go through the process of obtaining data, converting it to a form that we can use, and then using visualization techniques to view it.
 Some of the external software tools used in this example may be unfamiliar to you.
 This should not be a large concern.
-We have simply cho-sen the tools with which we are familiar.
+We have simply chosen the tools with which we are familiar.
 Where we have used an Awk script, you might choose to write a small C program to do the same thing.
 The value of the example lies in illustrating the high-level process of solving a visualization problem.

 The first step is to obtain the data.
 We obtained our data from a public site on the World Wide Web (WWW) that archives stock prices and volumes for many publicly traded stocks.
 (This Web site has closed down since publication of the first edition.
 The data for this example are available on the CD-ROM.)